 The Accelerated Schools is a public, charter consortium consisting of The Accelerated School (TAS)-a TK-8 elementary and middle school; Accelerated Charter Elementary School (ACES)-a TK-6 dual-language immersion elementary school; and Wallis Annenberg High School (WAHS), which serves students in grades 9-12.
 WAHS is based on the beliefs that all children can learn and achieve, that parental involvement is key to a child's success, and that good schools transform communities.
 All students are treated as gifted and are exposed to intensive learning experiences that emphasize a hands-on approach, linking studies across disciplines to foster a well-rounded educational experience.
-This year we have incorporated the following three components into our pedagogy: project based learning, mentorship, and self directed learning.
-As mentioned in the COVID 19 School Closure statement, we believe that by incorporating these three components into our daily practice at WAHS, our students will be well equipped with the 21st century skills needed to navigate their current and future endeavors.
+During the 2021-2022 school year, we will continue to build upon the following three components that were added into our pedagogy in the previous school year: project based learning, mentorship, and self directed learning.
+We believe that by incorporating these three components into our daily practice at WAHS, our students will be well equipped with the 21st century skills needed to navigate their current and future endeavors.

 Students at WAHS are selected through a random lottery process.
-Of the 527 students, the majority of students that WAHS serves are from low-income homes.
-Approximately 83.1% are on Free and Reduced-Price Lunch .
-Per 2019-2020 DataQuest report, WAHS is demographically composed of 93% Hispanic students, 4.1% African-American students, and 2.9% others.
-Additionally, our Enrollment by English Language Acquisition Status (ELAS) is made up of 13.9% English Only (EO), 5.7% Initial Fluent English Proficient (IFEP), 17.1% English Learner (EL), and 63.3% Reclassified Fluent English Proficient (RFEP).
+Of the 482 students, the majority of students that WAHS serves are from low-income homes.
+Approximately 98 % are on Free and Reduced-Price Lunch.
+Per 2020-2021 DataQuest report, WAHS is demographically composed of 96% Hispanic students, 3.1% African-American students, and .8% others.
+Additionally, our Enrollment by English Language Acquisition Status (ELAS) is made up of 14.9% English Only (EO), 6% Initial Fluent English Proficient (IFEP), 18..9% English Learner (EL), and 60.2% Reclassified Fluent English Proficient (RFEP).